MalTok/Pogodynka/README.md

 ## Usage

-Possibly you can implement this feature into your application like news service, local website, blog.
+Possibly you can implement this feature in your application like news service, local website, blog.

 <p style="text-align: right">(<a href="#readme-top">back to top</a>)</p>